ga4gh/refget/docs/decision_record.md

 ### Decision

-We RECOMMEND that custom array names be ascii characters.
-We expect most implementations will require this.
-Nevertheless, implementers may choose to allow users to use UTF-8 characters as an extension to the spec.
-Implementing UTF-8 will not be required for an implementation.
+Custom array names SHOULD be ASCII characters.
+We expect most implementations will require this; nevertheless, implementers may choose to allow UTF-8 characters as an extension to the spec.
+Implementing UTF-8 is not required for an implementation.
 In this extension, array names MUST at least follow UTF-8.

 ### Rationale